CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 of media throughout it.
 In a perfect world, I would want to write a full blog post on each of the things mentioned here, but in this annoyingly imperfect world with silly limitations like ~24 hours in a day and the need for sleep, this will do.
-I hope they're interesting and that you maybe even find something you want to pick up yourself.
+I hope you enjoy this little collection of things, and maybe even find something you want to pick up yourself.
 Happy Holidays!  : )

+{{< toc >}}

 ## Music

 In general, I've continued to explore the amazing, slightly melancholic and bittersweet world of post-rock.
 It strikes a special chord with me, though I can't quite explain why.
-Sad yet comforting; maybe you know the feeling, maybe not.
-Anyway, here's ~~wonderwall~~ some album recommendations:
+Sad yet comforting; maybe you know the feeling, or maybe I'm just talking nonsense.
+Anyway, here's ~~wonderwall~~ some album/band

-### Triumph and Disaster (We Lost The Sea)
+recommendations:

 ### Solkyri

-Opened for WLTS.
-Never heard of them, but I'll check them out in the future if I have the chance.
+Solkyri was a band I had never heard of, but they opened for We Lost The Sea on tour this year.
+Opening bands can be hit or miss, in my experience, but Solkyri were really solid and I'll be trying to catch them live in the future when I have the opportunity to.

-2 albums of theirs so far:
+I've acquired 2 of their albums so far:

+* "Mount Pleasant", which is their most recent album and hence also the one they played more tracks from at the concert.
+"Pendock and Progress" was their opening track, and is great.
+Bit more of a guitar solo feel than most post-rock tracks, and the album in general feels a bit more grunge/alt-rock (maybe?
+I'm not super good with genres), but it is a really nice album and one that I keep coming back to several months after the concert happened.
-"Are You My Brother?" - older and more fleeting or maybe just classic post-rock (if that makes sense); one track with vocals, which some post-rock fans will like and some won't; generally nice.
+* "Are You My Brother?" is an older (2013) album of theirs.
+It is more classic/soft post-rock, which I personally really like.
+I find myself reaching for it whenever I want something nice, uplifting, and relaxing, whilst still being post-rock (so not too relaxing, I guess ^^).
+There is one track with vocals, which some post-rock fans will like and some won't; I quite like it, and the album in general.

-"Mount Pleasant"
-"Pendock and Progress" is a solid track

-### My Little, Safe Space (Six Days of Rest)

-### ÁTTA (Sigur Rós)

 ### Drif (Heilung)